Inverness Museum and Art Gallery: History

 The Castle Wynd/Bridge Street area of Inverness was cleared for re-development in 1963 and the current complex was built.
 Since 1963 there have been a two major redevelopments to improve the museum: the first in 1982 to incorporate a café, new permanent galleries and temporary exhibition/art galleries, and again in 2006 it was closed for six months to allow a £1.3m makeover, with the re-design completed in time for Highland 2007.

 The Museum presents history and heritage in the Capital of the Highlands.
-On the ground floor you will find Scottish geology and natural history as well as the archaeology of the Highlands including Pictish stones.
+On the ground floor are displays about Scottish geology and natural history as well as the archaeology of the Highlands, including Pictish stones.
 The displays continue on the first floor with the more recent history of the Highlands – Jacobite memorabilia, Inverness silver, Highland weapons and bagpipes.
-The first floor features a programme of temporary exhibitions.
+The first floor also features a programme of temporary exhibitions.

 In 1980 a puma was captured in Inverness-shire; it is believed that it was an abandoned pet.
 The puma was subsequently put into a wildlife park.
 When it died it was stuffed and placed in the Museum.